Jeffrey Bennetzen: Education

 After his 1970 graduation from Upland High School in Upland, California, he received his bachelor's degree in biology from the University of California, San Diego in 1974 and his doctoral degree in biochemistry from the University of Washington in 1980.
-He served as a postdoctoral fellow from 1980 through 1981 on a joint project between Washington University in St. Louis, Stanford University and the University of California, Berkeley.
+He was a postdoctoral fellow from 1980 through 1981 on a joint project between Washington University in St. Louis, Stanford University and the University of California, Berkeley.
 From 1981 to 1983 he was a research scientist at the International Plant Research Institute.

 Career

-In 1983, Bennetzen became an Assistant Professor at Purdue University, becoming a full Professor in 1991 and H. Edwin Umbarger Distinguished Professor of Genetics in 1999.
+In 1983, Bennetzen became an assistant professor at Purdue University, becoming a full professor in 1991 and H. Edwin Umbarger Distinguished Professor of Genetics in 1999.
 After two decades at Purdue, he joined the faculty at UGA in 2003 as a Professor of Genetics, Georgia Research Alliance Eminent Scholar, and Giles Chair in Molecular Biology and Functional Genomics.
-He was interim Head of the Department of Genetics at UGA from 2009–2011.
+He was interim head of the Department of Genetics at UGA from 2009–2011.
 He is also an adjunct member of UGA's interdisciplinary Institute of Bioinformatics and Department of Plant Biology.
 He founded the Maize Genetics Executive Committee (2000) and the McClintock Prize (2014).
 From 2012–2016, he was a 1000 Talents Professor in the Chinese Academy of Sciences at the Kunming Institute of Botany.
 In 2016, he established labs at Anhui Agricultural University and the Yunnan Academy of Forestry to study the molecular genetics of tea (Camellia sinensis) and two Chinese native oil trees, Camellia oleifera and Malania oleifera.